 Update: New rumors suggest the Huawei Mate 10 will have a big screen with a new aspect ratio, along with 3D facial scanning tech and an October release date.

 The Huawei Mate 9 was one of the best large screen phones of 2016, offering great battery life, impressive internal power and a good snapper on the back of the handset.

-Huawei will likely follow it up with the Mate 10 later this year, so we've put together a selection of the features we'd most like to see on the upcoming phablet.
+Huawei will likely follow it up with the Mate 10 later this year, so we've collected all the news and rumors about the handset.
+You'll find that below, followed by a selection of the features we'd most like to see on the upcoming phablet.